jqfan77/Dual_color_fly_brain_imaging_2pSAM_analysis/README.md

 * Other analyses
   <br/>

-  The '**/6-others**' folder:
+  The '**/6-check-denoise**' folder:
-  * Some other figure plotting codes with the figure indices shown in the file names
+  * Compare odor representation analysis with and without denoising
   <br/>

 ### 4. Network Analysis